Courtyard in the Alhambra in Spain

 The Reina Sofia is a well-designed gallery that combines a modern area with the arched hallways and barred windows of an old hospital.
 In many of the rooms, a film representative of the period is playing.
 Most were from the silent era which made following them a lot easier.

-The Reina Sofia is included in my post showcasing the Top Ten Modern Art Museums in Europe.
+The Reina Sofia is included in my post showcasing Awesome Modern Art Museums in Europe: Best Bets for the Artsy Traveler.

 Guggenheim Bilbao